moeloubani/easy-ai-chat-embed/README.md

 ## Installation

-1. Upload the `easy-ai-chat-embed` folder to the `/wp-content/plugins/` directory.
+1. Upload the `simple-ai-chat-embed` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to **Settings > AI Chat Embed** to configure the API keys and default settings.